Vector calculus: Optimization

 If the function is smooth, or, at least twice continuously differentiable, a critical point may be either a local maximum, a local minimum or a saddle point.
 The different cases may be distinguished by considering the eigenvalues of the Hessian matrix of second derivatives.

 By Fermat's theorem, all local maxima and minima of a differentiable function occur at critical points.
 Therefore, to find the local maxima and minima, it suffices, theoretically, to compute the zeros of the gradient and the eigenvalues of the Hessian matrix at these zeros.

-Physics and engineering

-Vector calculus is particularly useful in studying: